Skip Navigation

 Biography

 I am a registered midwife and have worked clinically across different midwifery areas both in the UK and Internationally.
 I trained as a direct entry midwife gaining a first class honours degree from Manchester University, and worked as a rotational staff midwife at Trafford General Hospital.
 Following this I then moved to a role as an enhanced midwife (vulnerable women), then became team leader of the enhanced midwifery team at Liverpool Women’s hospital.
 I then spent time at LJMU with my core role as a senior lecturer in midwifery, whilst carrying out additional roles: BFI Lead, Admissions Tutor, Programme Lead Undergraduate Midwifery and a Faculty role as International Mobility Coordinator.
 During this time I also worked clinically at LWH in a specialist antenatal clinic for women whose first language is not English (Link Clinic), where I have an honorary contract.
-I now lead the Department of Women’s and Children’s Health, and am the Lead Midwife for Education, with a remit of management and strategic focus.
+I now lead the Department of Children’s Nursing and Midwifery, and have also carried out the role of the Lead Midwife for Education (until 2024), with a remit of management and strategic focus.

 Research Interests

-Currently I am a part time PhD student at LJMU, the title of my study is “Negation in the Childbearing Continuum: An In-Depth Exploration of Women’s Narratives”.
+Currently I am a part time PhD student at LJMU, writing up my thesis on “Negation in the Childbearing Continuum: An In-Depth Exploration of Women’s Narratives”, due to complete in 2025.
 The study uses qualitative methods – narrative approach and methodology – to explore the stories of women who either concealed their childbearing or did not know they were pregnant – known as negated childbearing.
+I have presented my data and findings locally, regionally, nationally and internationally.

 I have also contributed to research around midwives knowledge of nutrition and information giving, and muslim women’s experiences of maternity care.

-I have recently written a book chapter on communication in public health midwifery, which is pending publication.
+I have written a book chapter on communication in public health midwifery, in the book Communcation in midwifery: theory and practice.

-I have recently become a member of the University Health Research Ethics Committee (HREC), which considers and reviews all health related ethics applications for research across the institution.
+I have been an active member of the University Health Research Ethics Committee (HREC), which considers and reviews all health related ethics applications for research across the institution (until 2024).

 Teaching